 Appropriate Vaccine Usage

-This is a measure of the percent of long-term care patients who have received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these types of vaccines indispensable.
+This metric measures the percent of long-term stay patients that received the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines indispensable.

 Residents Maintain Autonomy